Hi my name is Joana Gutierrez, and welcome to my online journal of random ruminations.

 I'll most likely use this as a place to share my interests with you.

 It is October 15, 2020.
 Yes - 2020.
 This year has warranted this type of reaction and much more.
 As you have read earlier, I stated that I was a New York based millennial.
-This essentially means that in my short lifetime, I have already experienced one major course of history changing terrorist attack on 9/11, graduated into one of the worst world economic recessions, observed riots ignited by racial injustice, several mass shootings, environmental challenges of climate change, witnessed the revolutionary advancements of equality for women brought on by Justice Ruth Bader Ginsburg, and with her death worry about the regression of said advancements, have been quarantined at home for half of the entire year due to a global COVID-19 pandemic, and am on the verge of one of the most important elections of US history, as IMHO, the US is living with a maniacal and divisive president in office who needs to be voted out.
+This essentially means that in my short lifetime, I have already experienced one major course of history shifting terrorist attack on 9/11, graduated into one of the world's worst economic recessions, observed riots ignited by racial injustice, several mass shootings, environmental challenges of climate change, witnessed the revolutionary advancements of equality for women brought on by Justice Ruth Bader Ginsburg, and with her death worry about the regression of said advancements, have been quarantined at home for more than half of the entire year due to a global COVID-19 pandemic, and am on the verge of one of the most important elections of US history.
+(As IMHO, the US is living with a maniacal and divisive president in office who needs to be voted out.)

 Yet, despite all of these extraordinary events, I still have hope.